-The income limit and how your income is calculated for the rules described in this article are different than the income limit and how your income is calculated for other people who get MA.
-Read more about those rules in DB101’s MA article.
+The income limit and how your income is calculated for disability-based MA are different than the income limit and how your income is calculated for income-based MA.
+Read more about those rules in DB101’s income-based MA article.

-To see whether your income would qualify for MA due to your disability, MA will look at the number of people in your family, the amount of income your family has, and it will then compare it to the Federal Poverty Guidelines (FPG):
+To see whether your income would qualify for disability-based MA, MA will look at the number of people in your family, the amount of income your family has, and it will then compare it to the Federal Poverty Guidelines (FPG):

 - If you are blind or disabled, according to Social Security or the State Medical Review Team (SMRT), your countable monthly income must be at or below 100% of FPG ($973 for an individual, $1,311 for a family of two).